 In other words, they did not have a legitimate Reason Why behind every action they took.
 As a result, many of their actions were random or based on a false reality—two more faces of insanity.

 Fortunately, there is an effective prophylactic.
-It’s called “Reason Why Logic.”
+It’s called “Reason Why Marketing.”

 Welcome to the dispensary.